RECAPEM

 • Stay suture, in which the same suture that closes the skin incision is used to hold the tube (media below).

-• After this suture is used to close the skin incision at the site of insertion of the tube, wrap the ends tightly and repeatedly around the chest tube and tie it securely.
+• After this suture is used to close the skin incision at the site of insertion of the tube, wrap the ends tightly and repeatedly around the chest tube, and tie it securely.
 Tie the sutures tightly enough to indent the chest tube slightly and avoid slippage.

 • If the skin incision is especially long, use additional simple sutures to close it completely.